 There's a real taste of Richard III in Julie Darling, where we're invited to delight in just how far our wicked protagonist is prepared to go to get what she wants, using the people around her like pieces on a chessboard.
 It's also another "only in the 70s," non-PC affair, where about half of the supporting characters are hookers and pimps, and the other half are kids.
 The fact that it's oddly foreign may have something to do with that, too, being a Canadian and German co-production.
 Most of the cast is speaking English, but Julie's best friend is very clearly dubbed.
 So to call this one a bit strange is certainly an understatement, but it's also rather good.
 Most of the acting - with the unfortunate exception of the woman playing Julie's mother - is on point, and the story is smart and ambitious.
 The girl playing Julie is unquestionably the all-star, Oscar nominee Anthony Franciosa plays her father and even Sybil Danning gives a nice, grounded performance.
 Great locations and a minimal but effective score help seal the deal.

-Outside of a couple no frills, full frame overseas disc, Code Red is the only company to give this a legit release.
-They're far from the only domestic company to give it a release; there's a whole sea of weird, junky bootlegs on Amazon and other sites.
-But Code Red is the first legit release here in the states.
-Even better, their 2010 DVD is also a nice, loaded special edition.
-And just this year they've upgraded that to a special blu-ray edition.
+Outside of a couple no frills, full frame overseas discs, Code Red is the only company to give this a legit DVD release.
+They're far from the only domestic company to give it any kind of release; there's a whole sea of weird, junky bootlegs on Amazon and other sites.
+But Code Red's was the first legit release here in the states.
+Even better, their 2010 DVD was also a nice, loaded special edition.
+Then, in 2017, Code Red upgraded that to blu, and now in 2023, it's been upgraded to a new BD/ UHD combo pack from Dark Force.

-Both discs feature nearly identical 1.78:1 framing.
+All three cases list a 1.85:1 aspect ratio on the back, and that's wrong every time.
+Both Code Red discs feature nearly identical 1.78:1 framing.
 There are tiny shifts vertically and horizontally, but you'd never catch it outside of a direct comparison like this.
-But for whatever reason - and this is true of both the DVD and the blu - the opening credits are slightly pillar-boxed for a taller 1.67:1 aspect ratio.
+But for whatever reason - and this is true of both the DVD and the first blu - the opening credits are slightly pillar-boxed for a taller 1.67:1 aspect ratio.
 Feel free to speculate on why that is.
 Is the film supposed to be in 1.66, and Code Red just likes producing 1.78:1 transfers?
 Working my way through the Code Red catalog, there seems to be something to that...
-Or were the opening credits shot with different equipment, and it's some kind of weird quirk of the original film?
-Only an insider could tell us for sure; but apart from the visible shift when the credits end, neither framing ever looks wrong or troubled.
-So if it's a screw up, it's far from a disaster of any kind.
+Supported by the fact that Dark Force has kept the film at 1.67:1 throughout the entire film.
+This gives us more vertical information, but is a little tighter on the sides.

-Both discs just give us the original mono, which is fine.
-I'm not a fan of revisionist "upgrade" mixes.
+All four discs just give us the original mono, which is great.
+The last thing we'd need here is some attempt at a revisionist "upgrade" mix, and it's presented losslessly in DTS-HD on both BDs and the UHD.
 There's a little bit of natural hiss throughout and a few crackles that sync with damage on screen.
 But the music and dialogue is robust and easy to discern.
-And as you should expect by now from Code Red, there are no subtitle options.
+And for a pleasant surprise from Dark Force, they've added optional English subtitles to the film for the first time.

-Apart from that, both releases just have different sets of Code Red bonus trailers.
+Apart from that, both Code Red discs have different sets of bonus trailers, and Dark Force's comes in a stylish slipcover.

 One of my all time favourite Code Red releases.
 And it looks terrific.
 Good work, Bill!